Skip to contents

 t_srs

 Character string.
 Target spatial reference system.
 Usually an EPSG code ("EPSG:#####") or a well known text (WKT) SRS definition.
-If empty string "", the spatial reference of src_files[1] will be used (see Note).
+Can be set to empty string "" and the spatial reference of src_files[1] will be used unless the destination raster already exists (see Note).

 cl_arg